dannagle/PacketSender/README.md

                             and GUI).
   -A, --ASCII               Parse data-to-send as pure ascii (no \xx
                             translation).
+  -l, --listen              Listen instead of send.
+Use bind options to specify
+                            port/IP.
+Otherwise, dynamic/All.
   -w, --wait <ms>           Wait up to <milliseconds> for a response after
                             sending.
 Zero means do not wait (Default).
   -f, --file <path>         Send contents of specified path.
 Max 10 MiB for